Subhash Chandra: Business

+Chandra established Essel Propack (now known as EPL Ltd) in 1981; India's 1st company to introduce laminated tubes in the country.
+The company was acquired by Blackstone in 2019.

+Chandra launched Essel World, India's 1st amusement park and Water Kingdom, Asia's largest theme water park in 1989.

+Chandra set up Siti Networks in 1994; one of India's 1st multi system operators and Dish TV in 2003.

 Chandra launched India's first satellite TV channel, Zee TV, in 1992.
 The channel competes with, among others, Sony Entertainment Television and STAR Plus.
-Currently, the Zee TV network, consists of up to 90 channels, reaching 1.3 billion people spread over 174 countries.
+Currently, the Zee TV network consists of up to 90 channels, reaching 1.3 billion people spread over 174 countries.

-In 2005, in collaboration with Dainik Bhaskar group, Chandra launched an English-language daily newspaper, DNA, in Mumbai to challenge the well-settled The Times of India.
-The competition was one of the biggest newspaper battles of Mumbai.
+In 2005, in collaboration with the Dainik Bhaskar group, Chandra launched an English-language daily newspaper, DNA, in Mumbai to challenge the well-settled The Times of India.
+The competition was one of the biggest newspaper battles in Mumbai.
 Sustaining earlier losses, the newspaper eventually turned around.
 However, by October 2019, DNA was defunct and completely shut down.

 On 25 November 2019, Chandra had to resign as chairman of his company Zee Entertainment Enterprises, as per the SEBI Listing Regulations.
 However, he still continues as a non-executive director of the company.

-In his autobiography ‘The Z factor: My journey as the wrong man at the right time’, Chandra has written about his association with the Rashtriya Swayamsevak Sangh, ideological parent of the BJP, in his younger days.
+In his autobiography ‘The Z Factor: My Journey as the Wrong Man at the right time’, Chandra has written about his association with the Rashtriya Swayamsevak Sangh, the ideological parent of the BJP, in his younger days.
 Chandra claimed the support of Bharatiya Janata Party (BJP) legislators and said he had others across party lines.

-On 22 May 2020, Essel Group defaulted ₹616 Crore secured NCD Bonds with standstill agreement along with Subhash Chandra Personal Guarantee thus affecting 3,00,000 investors.
+On 22 May 2020, Essel Group defaulted ₹616 Crore secured NCD Bonds with a standstill agreement along with Subhash Chandra Personal Guarantee thus affecting 3,00,000 investors.

 In August 2020, Zee Entertainment Enterprises Ltd (ZEEL) appointed promoter Subhash Chandra as chairman emeritus, following his resignation as non-executive director of the firm.
 Subhash Chandra, who was previously chairman, would now continue to be associated with the business in an honorary fashion.